AT3NA/password/README.md

 ## ABOUT 📒
-This is a random password generator build in python by *HARAJIT*the
+This is a random password generator build in python by *HARAJIT*
 ## HOW TO USE 📒
 1. Open terminal / termux
 2. `pkg install git python -y`